 5. Panchayat (2020)

 I once had a friend who got an engineering seat in a remote part of the country.
-But he did go there, complete his engineering and find a job in time to establish a stable career.
+But he did go there, complete his engineering, and find a job in time to establish a stable career.
 The remote location of the college did not stop him from having fun while studying, although there was no such thing as nightlife back there.

 Then there was my classmate who studied with me in an urban location and graduated with honors.
-Although when he did clear campus placements, he got into a leading manufacturing MNC but as a floor supervisor.
+However, when he did clear campus placements, he got into a leading manufacturing MNC as a floor supervisor.
 The hours at the job were long and tedious just like the protagonist in this series but the experience was valuable and the pay was not bad.

 If you combine both these scenarios, you'll get the approximate plot of the Panchayat The Viral Fever (TVF) series.